-Include easy-to-access bicycle storage in your home design.

-Consider the nearby public transport links such as transport hubs, bus stops & train stations.
+- Include easy-to-access bicycle storage in your home design. - Consider the nearby public transport links such as transport hubs, bus stops & train stations.

-Take public transport wherever possible.
+- Take public transport wherever possible.

-Walk or ride your bike when possible.
+- Walk or ride your bike when possible.

-Service your car regularly and maintain your tyre pressure to maximise fuel efficiency.
+- Service your car regularly and maintain your tyre pressure to maximise fuel efficiency.

-Consider whether you really need two cars.
+- Consider whether you really need two cars.

-Purchase a hybrid, electric or fuel-efficient car when you do buy a vehicle.
+- Purchase a hybrid, electric or fuel-efficient car when you do buy a vehicle.

-Community
+Find out more about our projects across Australia.